Great Yarmouth: Major incident declared over suspected WW2 device

 Officers are asking pedestrians and motorists to avoid the area and said the disruption is due to continue into the morning.

+"Police will be there to make sure their homes are protected once they've left," he said.

+"People really need to respond to that advice, nobody wants to be within the blast radius with the risk of shrapnel if there is a detonation."

-Rest centres at the Georges Theatre in King Street and Shrublands Youth and Adult Centre, in Magdalen Way, Gorleston have been opened for affected residents.
+Rest centres at St George's Theatre in King Street and Shrublands Youth and Adult Centre, in Magdalen Way, Gorleston have been opened for affected residents.

-Ch Insp Matt Dyson said: "Our priority will always be the safety of the public and we're working alongside our partners and taking advice from army experts around cordons while work continues to safely resolve the incident.
+Those who spent the night in one of the centres have said they are not looking forward to another night away from home but knew it was necessary.

+Billy Seaman, 62, arrived at the St George's centre with his dog Casper, and said he had "sat up most of the night".

+Liza Humphrey, 52, arrived at about 17:00 in the clothes she is still wearing this morning.

+She said she had to be escorted back to her home last night to collect some important medical equipment and was "very worried" going back inside the exclusion zone.

-"We appreciate the measures put in place for people's safety will cause some disruption however public safety is paramount and we would advise people these restrictions will be in place overnight and into tomorrow.
+Ch Insp Matt Dyson said: "We appreciate the measures put in place for people's safety will cause some disruption however public safety is paramount and we would advise people these restrictions will be in place overnight and into tomorrow.

 "Rest centres have been opened and officers along with staff from the borough council are visiting homes to check and identify any vulnerable people who need assistance."